SAINT PETER IN CHAIN - SAN PIETRO IN VINCOLI

 gave to Moses.
 In fact he does not have a classical expression,

 but rather a grim look to the left.
-Freud wrote an essay with his
+Freud wrote an essay about his

-as he just returned from the mountain where we received the Tables
+as he just returned from the mountain where he received the Tables

 of the Law, and he found his people worshipping the Golden Calf.